SNL-UCSB/cs176b-assignment1/README.md

 For this assignment, we will use Mininet to emulate the topology shown above, and use P4 language to configure the packet processing pipelines for the software switches.

 ## Task 0: Setup the VM
 In assignment 0, you used `vagrant` to setup the VM.
 For this assignment, we need to install a few missing dependencies on our VM.
-(AG: please instruct them to do git pull)
+0. Run a ```git pull``` in the directory to get any new commits
 1. Enter the directory containing the Vagrantfile for your VM.
 2. Turn on the VM ```vagrant up```
 3. Log into the VM ```vagrant ssh```